runemalm/py-application-framework/README.md

 ### Features:

 - **Builder Pattern:** The framework incorporates the builder pattern to facilitate the assembly of a Host that accommodates multiple Applications.
 This approach ensures a structured and efficient setup process.
-- **Dependency Management:** Features an integrated dependency container that automates the management and injection of dependencies.
-This functionality streamlines object creation and configuration, enhancing simplicity and maintainability.
-- **Proven Design Principles:** Adopts established design patterns recognized by the Gang of Four, along with hexagonal architecture and domain-driven design approaches.
-These principles are foundational in crafting robust, maintainable code that stands the test of time.
-- **Simplicity First:** Prioritizes a straightforward approach to coding by deliberately avoiding complex features like asyncio and type hinting, fostering code that is both accessible and easy to understand.

 ## Compatibility